 Backup Withholding - An Overview

-When you request this TIN information from your payee to file an information return to the IRS, and they either fail to provide this information or give an incorrect TIN, or if they indicate that they are subject to backup withholding, this point is where some payers become confused.
+When you request w9 Online from your payee to file an information return to the IRS, and they either fail to provide this information or give an incorrect TIN, or if they indicate that they are subject to backup withholding, this point is where some payers become confused.
 They wonder how they should proceed, this is where backup withholding becomes a requirement.

 Backup withholding is a complex topic, and getting it right as the payer is crucial to avoiding stress and form rejections when the year-end IRS filing deadlines come around.
 Here’s what all payers should be aware of when it comes to backup withholding.